Panama–Pacific International Exposition: Construction

+The Division of Works, with Harris D. H. Connick as its Director and Arthur H. Markwart as its Assistant Director, was responsible for overseeing the construction of the exposition buildings and infrastructure.
+Markwart also served as Chief of Construction.
+The Division of Works was made up of seven departments: Civil Engineering, Construction, Electrical and Mechanical Engineering, Architecture, Sculptures, Color and Decorations, and Landscape Engineering.
+The Department of Construction consisted of (1) the Bureau of Structural Engineering, headed by Chief Structural Engineer Henry D. Dewell, (2) the Bureau of Building Construction, under the leadership of William Waters, (3) The Bureau of Specifications, headed by C. H. Alden, (4) the Bureau of Estimates, headed by C. H. Munson, and (5) the Bureau of Memorandum Accounts, headed by A. C. Emery.
+At one point the Division of Works consisted of 336 employees.

 Constructed from temporary materials (primarily staff, a combination of plaster and burlap fiber), almost all the fair's various buildings and attractions were pulled down in late 1915.
 Intended to fall into pieces at the close of the fair (reportedly because the architect believed every great city needed ruins), the only presently-surviving building on the Exposition grounds, Bernard Maybeck's Palace of Fine Arts, remained in place, slowly falling into disrepair.
 The hall, used to display painting and sculpture during the Fair, was repurposed as a garage for jeeps during World War II.
 The Palace, including the colonnade with its signature weeping women and rotunda dome, was completely reconstructed in the 1960s and a seismic retrofit was completed in early 2009.
 The Exploratorium, an interactive science museum, occupied the northern 2/3 of the Palace from 1969 to 2013; the city-owned Palace of Fine Arts Theater, has occupied the southern 1/3 since 1970.

 Several other buildings were saved immediately following the Exposition, including the California, Missouri, and Philippine buildings, which were built on government land.